Deep Learning for Genomics: A Concise Overview: Deep Learning Architectures: A Genomic Perspective

 \subsection{Recurrent Neural Networks}

-Known as the capability of processing the streams of data, recurrent neural networks (RNNs) raised a surge of interest owning to the impressive results shown on challenging sequential prediction problems such as natural language processing, language translation, speech recognition, \textit{etc}.
-RNNs outperform CNNs and other deep neural networks on sequential data in the way they are able to model the ordering dependence in sequences by memorizing long-range information through network loops.
-To be more specific, RNNs scan the input sequences sequentially, feed both the previous hidden layer and current input segement as the model input, so that the final output implicitly integrate both current and previous sequence information.
-Besides, \cite{brnn1997} proposed bidirectional recurrent neural networks (BRNNs) for other scenarios where both past and future inputs matters.
+Recurrent neural networks (RNNs) raised a surge of interest owning to its impressive performance on sequential prediction problems such as language translation, summarization, and speech recognition.
+RNNs outperform CNNs and other early deep neural networks (DNNs) on sequential data thanks to their capability of processing long ordered sequences and memorizing long-range information through recurrent loops.
+Specifically, RNNs scan the input sequences sequentially and feed both the previously hidden layer and current input segment as the model input so that the final output implicitly integrates both current and previous information in the sequence. \citet{brnn1997} later proposed bidirectional RNN (BRNN) for use cases where both past and future contexts in the input matter.

 The cyclic structure makes a seemingly shallow RNN over long-time prediction actually very deep if unrolled in time.
-To resolve the problem of vanishing gradient rendered by this, \cite{lstm1997} substituted the hidden units in RNNs with Long Short-Term Memory (LSTM) units to truncate the gradient propagation appropriately. \cite{gru2014learning} introduced Gated Recurrent Units (GRUs) with the similar propose.
+To resolve the problem of vanishing gradient rendered by this, \citet{lstm1997} substituted the hidden units in RNNs with LSTM units to truncate the gradient propagation. \citet{gru2014learning} introduced Gated Recurrent Units (GRUs) with a similar proposal.